v12technology/fluxtion/docs/index.md

 </div>
 </div>

-{: .note }
-Developers concentrate on developing and extending business logic, dependency injection and event dispatch is handled by the container.

 ## Dependency injection container
 Fluxtion builds a dependency injection container from configuration information given by the programmer.
 Functions